joyjsmun/nomflix/README.md

 # Nomflix 2021

-Learning React and ES6 by building a Movie Discovery App.
+Using React and ES6 by building a Movie Discovery App.

 ## Screens